simonmcmanus/livedocs/README.md

 #LiveDocs
-Given a json spec, generates a html file which can be used to test calls to an API.
+Given a json spec generates a html file which can be used to test calls to an API.

 ##Install